 It is acknowledged that disabled people are more vulnerable to coronavirus.
 What has the Torch done and/or will do to make sure that disabled people like me (including staff, volunteers and customers) have been considered and can feel safe returning to the building?

-We are currently speaking to the Welsh Government, Arts Council Wales, Disability Arts Cymru and access support groups including HYNT for further advice on how we can safely welcome disabled and more vulnerable patrons back to the theatre.
-Once we have received this guidance, we will immediately update our policies accordingly and make appropriate changes within the venue.
-The health and safety of our patrons is our number one priority and we look forward to welcoming them back to the Torch as soon as possible once it is safe to do so.
+We continue to talk to and follow the latest guidance from Disability Welsh Government, Arts Council Wales, Disability Arts Cymru and access support groups including HYNT for further advice on how we can safely welcome disabled and more vulnerable patrons back to the theatre.

 For further information, please visit the following websites: